animal-tree/Writing-stuff-2/Theories/Quantum-sampling.md

 ---

 If instead "Possible answer" is true, then perhaps the sensitive electrons of the cellphone's antenna/receiver bias the sampling of the ordinary Schrodinger wave distribution in order for that bullseye of the antenna/receiver to be hit consistently/reliably by the uniformly directed distribution.

+Or, there are so many photons in that distribution that they actually hit everything pretty much. $\leftarrow$ most likely answer.